Adolescent idiopathic scoliosis is the type of scoliosis seen most frequently by spine surgeons and comprises 80% of all spinal deformities.

 A scoliometer is used to measure the amount of trunk inclination (the curve) or rotation (twisting of the spine).
 Adolescents with a measurement of 7 degrees or greater are referred to an orthopedist for further evaluation.
 Adolescent idiopathic scoliosis rarely causes pain.
 For this reason, back pain symptoms in a young person with scoliosis may be a sign of an additional condition.

-To assess the curve further, X-ray images are taken from the front and side views [Figures 4, 5].
+To assess the curve further, X-ray images or low-dose radiation EOS images are taken from the front and side views [Figures 4, 5].
 Side-bending X-rays may also be taken to assess the flexibility of the curve or curves.
 Sometimes these images reveal two curves: the first curve to appear in the spine (the primary curve) and the compensatory curve that the patient develops through his or her effort to maintain an erect posture.

 In most cases, patients wear a brace for 22 to 23 hours a day, removing it only for hygiene and sports activities.
 However, some patients may only require the use of a brace at night.